MilesMcBain/wisegroup/README.md

 Never be burned by forgetting to `ungroup()` again.

-This packages contains wrappers for common group-aware functions that
+This packages contains alternative versions of common group-aware `tidyverse` functions that either:
-either:

   - automatically ungroup the returned data OR
   - allow the developer to make explicit that groups are being carried